 McMillan Hall is a co-educational residence hall that houses approximately 115 students.
 McMillan’s location, adjacent to the Kendrigan Center, Dexter Library, and Ponzio Campus Center appeals to many of its residents.
 Like Fenenga, McMillan maintains a high level of activity and energy in the building.
 McMillan Hall also contains the primary facilities for small game cleaning on campus to accommodate hunting and fishing enthusiasts.
 Approximate room dimensions: 11 feet by 15 feet.

 Mead Hall is our smallest residence hall and houses approximately 30 residents.
-It is a single gender dorm and is available to women only.
 Mead is centrally located near the Ponzio Campus Center and overlooks the Academic Mall.
 It is home to a mix of both first-year students and returning students.
 Due to its small size, Mead is a unique and close-knit residence hall community.
 Approximate room dimensions: 11 feet by 11 feet.